 X.4.2.1.2 Process Flow

 In this use case, the Hospital Information System (HIS) plays the role of the Intent Producer (IP).
-The planning system plays the role of the Treatment Planning System (TPS).
-The delivery system plays the role of the Treatment Delivery System (TDS)
+The Treatment Planning and Management System (TPMS) plays the role of the Treatment Observer (OBS).
+In this scenario, the Treatment Observer may be considered an “Intent Observer”, and there are no Prescription Producers or Results Producers.

 Figure X.4.2.1.2-1 Use Case 1 – Initiate Treatment Plan with Intent Process Flow